-The main power for the motherboard is located on the right side of the board and parallel to the PCB; this is also described as a "right-angle" connector (See Page 38 for more specifics to the connector itself, and associated wiring/pinouts).
+The main power for the motherboard is located on the right side of the board and parallel to the PCB; this is also described as a "right-angle" connector (See Page 39 for more specifics to the connector itself, and associated wiring/pinouts).
 The 24-pin connector is directional and the tab on the connector must line up with the release clip located on the related 24-pin connector from the power supply.
 This connector pulls the bulk of the power for all components.
 Other connectors, such as EPS and ATX, reduce the load and increase longevity despite challenges caused by wiring and trace limitations.

-8. Dual 8-pin EPS Connectors
+8. 8-pin EPS Connector

-The +12V EPS are comprised of "right-angle" dual-dedicated power inputs for the CPU (See Page 39 for more specifics to the connector itself, and associated wiring/pinouts).
+The EPS is dedicated power for the CPU (See Page 40 for more specifics to the connector itself, and associated wiring/pinouts).
 Carefully choose the correct power cable by consulting with the installation manual for your power supply.
 This connector is designed to only work with an EPS or CPU cable.
-System builders may make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from completing POST and possibly short or damage the board.
+System builders sometimes make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from completing POST and possibly short or damage the board.
 Although PCIe and EPS cables appear similar, they are wired differently and attaching the wrong connector may cause damage to the motherboard.